A Year in Review: Achieving Success in Local Economic Development

 ---

 The Greenville ENC Alliance looks forward to a bright and prosperous 2022 for economic development in Greenville and Pitt County.
-To learn more about economic development in Eastern North Carolina and the mission of our organization, click here.
+To learn more about economic development in Eastern North Carolina and the mission of our organization, visit the Greenville ENC Alliance website.

 Media Relations Contact: